 Offer the queen a meal once she has delivered her kittens.

 A lactating queen will need to consume two to three times the number of calories that she required prior to becoming pregnant.
 Without these additional calories, she cannot produce enough milk to feed her kittens.
 She should be provided as much food as she wants and has constant access to fresh water.

-- Postpartum hemorrhage: As stated above, some discharge is normal, but if the discharge is bright red, or there is an excessive volume seek immediate veterinary help.
+Postpartum hemorrhage: Some discharge is normal, but if the discharge is bright red, or there is an excessive volume seek immediate veterinary help.

-- Acute Metritis: This is inflammation of the lining of the uterus (endometrium) postpartum.
-It is most commonly caused by a bacterial infection.
-It can be caused by retained placentas or kittens, or unsanitary conditions.
-Symptoms include; lethargy, vomiting, diarrhea, anorexia, fever, foul smelling, dark discharge from the vagina.
+Acute Metritis: This is inflammation of the lining of the uterus (endometrium) postpartum, usually due to a bacterial infection.
+Symptoms include lethargy, vomiting, diarrhea, anorexia, fever, foul smelling, dark discharge from the vagina.

-- Agalactia (complete lack of milk supply) and dysgalactia (decreased milk supply): This may be caused by inadequate nutritional support of the queen, large litter size, deformed nipple(s) or occasionally caesarean sections.
-Suckling should be encouraged as this assists with milk production (the more stimulation, the more milk is produced).
+Agalactia (complete lack of milk supply) and dysgalactia (decreased milk supply): This can be due to inadequate nutritional support of the queen, large litter size, deformed nipple(s) or occasionally caesarean sections.
+Encourage kittens to nurse as this assists with milk production.
 Fresh drinking water should be available at all times, and she should be provided with as much high-quality food as she wants.
 By the second week of lactation, she will require up to three times the amount of calories as a nonpregnant cat.
 Kittens may cry and fail to thrive.
 Your veterinarian may recommend you supplement the litter or he may prescribe a medication to assist with milk production or both.